Yegaston/GymApp/README.md

 ## Project Description

-A simple task crud, with you can added a task and mark they state in true or false, if complete and no.
+A simple task crud, with you can added a task and mark they state in true or false, if completed or not

 ## Made with love :D